 Whenever a contract is made, there is a price associated with it.
 It is the value offered and accepted by people or companies.
 In simple terms, consideration is something in return.
 As per section 2(d), the definition of consideration is as follows:

-“When at the desire of the promisor, the promisee or any other person has done or abstained from doing, or does or abstains from doing, or promises to do or abstain from doing something, such act or abstinence or promise is called a consideration for the promise."
+“When at the desire of the promisor, the promise or any other person has done or abstained from doing, or does or abstains from doing, or promises to do or abstain from doing something, such act or abstinence or promise is called a consideration for the promise."

 In this article, we will simplify the above meaning of consideration in contract law and look at some of the essential elements of consideration.